Kaczo24/ChatServer/README.md

  - target: string - if private, to whom the message is sent (username)
 ### Response
  - code: int
-    - 0 success
+    - 0 - success
-    - 1 invalid formating
+    - 1 - invalid formating
-    - 2 invalid username
+    - 2 - invalid username
+    - 3 - a new user connected; their username is in "from"
  - error: string - if an error occured, the datailed message is stored here
  - message: string - message sent by another user
  - from: string - from whom the message was sent (username)